NethermindEth/Forta-Agents/PancakeSwap-Bots/Auto-CAKE-Admin-Operations/README.md

 	- Fired when a transaction contains a `Pause` event is detected.

-	- Severity is always set to "high"
+	- Severity is always set to "info"

 	- Type is always set to "info"